Thomas the Tank Engine: Legacy

-Japanese Ōigawa Railway's locomotives include five characters from the Thomas & Friends series: Thomas, Hiro, Percy, James, and Rusty.
+Japanese Ōigawa Railway's locomotives include five characters from the Thomas & Friends series, including Thomas.
 The locomotives are based at Shin-Kanaya Station.
 Thomas runs between Shin-Kanaya Station and Kawaneonsen-Sasamado Station.

 Thomas has been referenced, featured and parodied in popular culture.
 In 1988, he was parodied on ITV's Spitting Image where he was portrayed as a drunk who "went completely off the rails."
 In 2009, he appeared in "The Official BBC Children in Need Medley" where he was voiced by Ringo Starr, who narrated the first two series of Thomas & Friends.
 In the British comedy show Bobby Davro's TV Weekly, a spoof was created titled "Thomas the Tanked Up Engine" involving Jeremy, a pink recolour of James.
 Bobby Davro provided the narration by impersonating Ringo Starr.

 In Cartoon Network's MAD, Thomas the Tank Engine appears in "Thomas the Unstoppable Tank Engine", a crossover between Thomas & Friends and Unstoppable.
 A parody of Thomas & Friends was in Robot Chicken, entitled "Blow Some Steam".
 In the skit, Thomas was voiced by Daniel Radcliffe.

-The Marvel Cinematic Universe film Ant-Man features a Bachmann HO scale model of Thomas.
+The Marvel Cinematic Universe film Ant-Man features a Bachmann-produced HO scale model of Thomas.
 In the film's climactic battle, Ant-Man and Yellowjacket fight atop a model train pulled by the Thomas model while in their insect sizes, until Yellowjacket derails the model train and throws Thomas at Ant-Man, who knocks him onto a windowsill.
-An accident during the fight results in Thomas suddenly growing to the size of a real train and demolishing a large portion of Scott Langs daughter, Casandra's house before landing on top of a police car.
+An accident during the fight results in Thomas suddenly growing to the size of a real train, demolishing part of Ant-Man's house before landing on top of a police car.

 Video game players have frequently modified released games to include Thomas and other characters, typically by replacing a boss character with Thomas and using sounds and music from the show.
-One of the first popular efforts was replacing dragons with engines and trucks in the game The Elder Scrolls: Skyrim in 2013, and Thomas has since been incorporated into other games like Grand Theft Auto V, Sonic the Hedgehog and the 2019 Resident Evil 2 remake.
+One of the first popular efforts was replacing dragons with engines and trucks in the video game The Elder Scrolls: Skyrim in 2013, and Thomas has since been incorporated into other games like Grand Theft Auto V, Sonic the Hedgehog, and the 2019 remake of Resident Evil 2.